Post-Surgery Preventive Imatinib (Adjuvant Gleevec)

 |3-6 cm||6-10 cm||> 10 cm|

 In his ASCO presentation Dr. DeMatteo commented that after the 1-year period of taking either imatinib or placebo ended, the curves for recurrence-free survival in the imatinib arm appeared to change slope, beginning to show increased rates of recurrence by about 18 months (6 months after the year of imatinib ended).
-However, this potential trend will have to be analyzed later once the follow-up period is longer.
+However, this potential trend was analyzed later and reported on in the following paper:

 RTOG 0132 Initial Analysis